- Red Panda Facts

 In Nepal, the red panda is a protected species, but their numbers are dwindling as poaching and illegal trade of red pandas and their parts is on the rise.
 The Wildlife Crime Control Bureau of Nepal states that 90% of the nation's cases related to wildlife crime goes unreported.

 The distribution of red pandas and their parts move from east to west in the mountain forests, with Kathmandu being the major hub for illegal trade.
 In collaboration with enforcement agencies, we have been able to apprehend local poachers and middlemen who are involved in collection and transportation.

 We've been building anti-poaching networks—made up of local stakeholders including Forest Guardians—who patrol red panda habitat, remove traps and snares, educate locals on the importance of red panda conservation, and report poaching activity to enforcement agencies.

-We now have six anti-poaching networks in the PIT corridor of eastern Nepal where we have witnessed a 60% decrease in trap and snare presence.
+We now have nine anti-poaching networks in the PIT corridor of eastern Nepal where we have witnessed a 60% decrease in trap and snare presence.
 We also have three anti-poaching networks in western Nepal!

 We have little information on who the black market suppliers are and where these red pandas are being exported to.
 In order to combat the illegal red panda trade, we must strategically confront both sides of the industry: the supply and demand.

 Red Panda Network is fighting back with the largest and most comprehensive effort to stop the illegal red panda trade.

 RPN is building anti-poaching networks — made up of local stakeholders including Forest Guardians — who patrol red panda habitat, remove traps and snares, educate locals on the importance of red panda conservation, and report poaching activity to enforcement agencies (sometimes through the use of camera traps).